 Plus, it is essential that America’s clergymen immediately familiarize themselves with the Natural Laws of our Creator and quickly begin teaching these principles to their congregations.
 As with our Founding Fathers, most New England pastors of Colonial America were well versed when it came to the understanding of Natural Law.

 As late as the 17th, 18th and 19th centuries, Bible scholars such as Matthew Henry, John Gill, Albert Barnes, Adam Clarke, Jamieson, Fausset & Brown, et al. frequently quoted the great Natural Law philosophers such as Hugo Grotius, John Locke, Charles Montesquieu, et al. in their Bible commentaries.

 Sadly, Natural Law has not been taught in America’s churches for over one hundred years—at least to any significant degree.
 The vast majority of pastors are totally ignorant of Natural Law.
 As a result, the people of this country have lost all cognizance of the integral relationship between Natural Law and a free society.

 Furthermore, our State legislators, governors, attorney generals, judges, sheriffs, etc., must not only become familiar with the Natural Law principles of liberty but also come to a comprehension and conviction of their responsibility and authority to use their office within State government to galvanize the Body Politic, “We The People,” in the defense of liberty.

 The Alamo defenders, America’s Founding Fathers, William Wallace and his band of Scots and King Leonidas and his brave Spartans all acted in accordance with the Natural Law principles stated above.
 They did NOT engage in armed resistance as individuals or as a mob but under the Natural Law authority of man’s Creator.

-I hope you remember the sacrifice of the brave men of the Alamo tomorrow.
+I hope you remember the sacrifice of the brave men of the Alamo on Monday.
 I pray we never forget.

 © Chuck Baldwin